tomvanschaijk/tomvanschaijk.github.io/_posts/2023-04-01-traveling-salesman.markdown

         yield AlgorithmResult(cycles_evaluated, evaluations_until_solved)
 ```

 As you can see, the outer loop increases the length of the cycle by 1 each iteration.
 In every iteration, we find the optimal cycle of a certain length, as we increase the cycle length until we have an optimal cycle equal to the amount of nodes.
 The first inner loop goes over all distinct subcycles we want to consider.
 Obviously, we only want to consider subcycles where the start node is actually part of the subcycle.
 Otherwise, that subcycle could not have started at the starting node.
-The function to check that is called is_not_in:
+The function to check that is called is_not_in (I know it's a one-line function... in my defense: there's a npm package called "is_even".
+So hold your horses :-D ):

 ``` python
 def is_not_in(index, subcycle) -> bool:
     """Checks if the bit at the given index is a 0""" return ((1 << index) & subcycle) == 0
 ```

 and all that's done here is check whether or not the bit at the index position in the subcycle is a 0.
 If it is, the node is not part of the subcycle.

 After that, we loop over all potential next nodes.
 Here, we only want to consider nodes that are actually in the subcycle, and are not equal to our starting node.
 We then represent the next subcycle without this next node.
 We do this so we can use our memoization matrix to look up what the best partial tour length was without the next node already included.
 The last inner loop, where we cycle the last_node variable over the range of possible nodes, is there to to test all possible end nodes of the currently considered subcycle, and consider which node best optimizes that subcycle.
 This last node can of course not be the start node, next node that is fixed in the loop before, and should obviously be part of the current subcycle.